zalyoung/gitlab-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/global-upside-benefits-india.md

 GitLab has implemented a private loyalty bonus scheme since some team members have been contracted through different employment types as we have worked through country conversion processes.
 Therefore, the GitLab Loyalty Bonus Scheme will supplement gratuity based on the GitLab hire date vs the PEO hire date.

-**Elibility:** One can only claim Loyalty Bonus after retirement or resign from the service after completing 5 years of continuous service.
+**Eligibility:** One can only claim Loyalty Bonus after retirement or resign from the service after completing 5 years of continuous service.

 **Forfeiture of Loyalty Bonus:** The full amount of Loyalty Bonus can be forfeited if a team member's services have been terminated due to: a) Riotous or disorderly conduct or any other violent act; b) Committing an offence involving moral turpitude.